fonini/custom-doctrine-validators/README.markdown

     }

-* Alpha-numeric values
+* Alphanumeric values

-Validates if the value is alpha-numeric i.e.: jonnas, a45fdw
+Validates if the value is alphanumeric i.e.: jonnas, a45fdw

     [php]